 This beautiful piece of nature is one of the most satisfying things to do in Paraty by far.

-You can enjoy the beautiful waterfall in all of its glory in front of you, as well as enjoying the beautiful and natural formation of the land all around you.
+You can enjoy the beautiful waterfall in all of its glory, as well as admire the beautiful (and natural) formation of the land all around you.

 By now you should have your packing list for Brazil sorted, but be sure to add some kind of photography device to your pack.
 The sights and sounds seen from the top of this will truly take your breath away.

 Below I will some practical travel tips that should help you get more out of your stay in Paraty.

 If you are arriving to Paratay from Rio de Janiero see this speedy shuttle service that will get you here comfortably in just 5 hours.

 I always recommend backpackers and travelers (no matter who you are) use World Nomads Insurance for fully comprehensive cover.